-The Parkland High-School Students Are the New Faces of Gun Reform
+The Stoneman Douglas Students Are the New Faces of Gun Reform

 The students’ visibility has only grown since.

-On Saturday, senior Emma González delivered a lengthy and passionate speech in front of a federal courthouse, in which she excoriated politicians who refuse to do anything about gun violence.
+On Saturday, senior Emma González delivered a lengthy and passionate speech at a rally in Fort Lauderdale in which she excoriated politicians who refuse to do anything about gun violence.

 “The people in the government who are voted into power are lying to us,” she said.
-“And us kids seem to be the only ones who notice and are prepared to call B.S.”
+“And us kids seem to be the only ones who notice and are prepared to call BS.”

 “We are going to be the last mass shooting,” she vowed.

-And on Sunday, a group of Marjory Stoneman Douglas students announced that they will lead a nationwide demonstration on March 24 called the “March For Our Lives.”
+And on Sunday, a group of Stoneman Douglas students announced that they will lead a nationwide demonstration on March 24 called the “March for Our Lives.”

-“We are going to be marching together as students, begging for our lives,” 11th grader Cameron Kasky said.
+“We are going to be marching together as students, begging for our lives,” 11th-grader Cameron Kasky said.
 “At this point, you are either with us or against us.”

-Meanwhile, others have continued to speak out on Twitter.
+Meanwhile, others have continued to speak out on Twitter:

-As Republicans make a show of considering some extremely basic gun reforms — and some go a bit farther — President Trump has vowed to sit down with students.
-But these elementary steps probably won’t satisfy the most outspoken among them, whose detector for meaningless gestures is clearly very sensitive.
+As Republicans make a show of considering some extremely basic gun reforms, President Trump has announced a listening session with high-school students and teachers on Wednesday, though it’s not clear where the meeting will take place or what will be discussed.
+These elementary steps probably won’t satisfy the most outspoken students, whose ability to detect meaningless gestures is clearly well developed.

 In the long annals of American mass shootings, it’s difficult to find a corollary to the the students’ immediate and organized action.
-It’s true that after every high-profile tragedy, there are anguished parents, spouses, and survivors who cry out for sensible gun reform — pleas that usually fall on deaf ears — and later become advocates for the cause.
-Major organizations like Moms Demand Action (now part of Everytown for Gun Safety) sprung up in the wake of the Sandy Hook massacre in 2012.
+It’s true that after every high-profile tragedy, there are anguished parents, spouses, and survivors who cry out for sensible gun reform, and later become advocates for the cause.
+Major organizations like Moms Demand Action (now part of Everytown for Gun Safety) sprang up in the wake of the Sandy Hook massacre in 2012.

-But this feels different.
+But this time feels different.
 Social media, which didn’t exist in the Columbine era, is one explanation for the Parkland students’ visibility.
-But it’s depressingly likely that their voices could only have emerged from a society that has become so accustomed to gun violence that a mass shooting seemed less an aberration than a very real possibility.
+But it’s depressingly likely that their voices could only have emerged from a society in which mass shootings are less an aberration than an ever-present possibility.
 The preternatural poise of the students in the killings’ aftermath made it feel almost as though they had been anticipating the tragedy — which, in a society where mass-shooting drills at schools have become a fact of life, may not too be far off.

-As he was hiding in a closet during the rampage, 17-year-old David Hogg, who has emerged as one of the most eloquent voices in the shooting’s aftermath, calmly recorded students’ reactions to what was happening.
+As he was hiding in a closet during the rampage, 17-year-old David Hogg, a student journalist who has emerged as one of the most eloquent voices in the shooting’s aftermath, calmly recorded students’ reactions to what was happening.

 “I want to show these people exactly what’s going on when these children are facing bullets flying through classrooms and students are dying trying to get an education,” he told CNN.
-“That’s not OK, and that’s not acceptable and we need to fix that.”
+“That’s not okay, and that’s not acceptable and we need to fix that.”

 But beyond their composure, Hogg and his cohort intuit that fury — sustained fury — is the only force that will drive change on guns.
 “You sicken me,” he said on Sunday, responding to a Trump tweet blaming Democrats for a lack of gun laws.

 Contrary to popular wisdom, the NRA is not an unbeatable, indomitable political organization — they lose all the time.
 Also contrary to popular wisdom, the NRA does not strike fear in lawmakers’ hearts simply because of its fundraising prowess.
-It wins because its members are very, very passionate about gun rights, to an extent that gun reformers have simply failed to match.
+It wins because its members are so devoted to gun rights that they’ll punish any lawmaker who diverges from the loosest possible interpretation of the Second Amendment.

-It has taken tens of thousands of dead, and one high-profile mass shooting after another, to get to the point where this essential fact may finally be changing.
+That level of passion is something gun reformers have simply failed to match.
+It has taken tens of thousands of deaths, and one high-profile mass shooting after another, to even come close.

-Already, the students have probably helped prevent news coverage from pivoting quickly, the way it usually does after a mass shooting.
-It seems probable that they will try to prevent the press from pivoting from guns at all.
+But there are real signs of progress.
+Already, the Parkland students have probably helped prevent news coverage from pivoting away from gun control as quickly as it usually does after a mass shooting.
+They’ll keep trying to prevent the press from changing the subject.
 And if the majority of Americans who favor stricter laws follow their lead, gun-supporting Republicans will have one more thing to worry about this November.

-The Parkland students say that theirs will be the last school shooting in America.
+The Stoneman Douglas students vow that theirs will be the last school shooting in America.
 They’re probably wrong.
-But by drawing a line in the sand, they’ve already done more than most of the lawmakers who represent them.
+But by controlling the narrative around their own tragedy and using it to rally others to their cause, they’ve shown the country that despair and paralysis are no longer an appropriate response to our gun violence crisis.